armory/spinnaker-config-deb/README.md

 `./deb-config/` - All the files and scripts that will be packaged up as part of the Debian process

-`./deb-config/scripts` - Post/Pre install/un-install scripts.
-See more
+`./deb-config/scripts` - Post/Pre install/un-install scripts to further customize your Debian installation

 There are many examples in the [Nebula Plugins](https://github.com/nebula-plugins/gradle-ospackage-plugin/wiki/Usage-Example) repository demonstrating how to extends this example